 Lecturer in Psychology or Psychology Education

-We are seeking to appoint up to three highly motivated individuals at Lecturer level who can contribute excellent research-led teaching on the BSc Psychology programme at the Department of Psychology within the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London (KCL).
+We are seeking to appoint a highly motivated individual at Lecturer level who can contribute excellent research-led teaching on the BSc Psychology programme at the Department of Psychology within the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London (KCL).

 These individuals will lead undergraduate modules within the core curriculum and/or areas of personal interest, as well as supervising undergraduate research projects as part of our highly successful BSc Psychology programme.

 Candidates must be able to demonstrate suitable teaching skills and experience including curriculum and assessment design, along with an ability to supervise student research, and to produce high quality research outputs.

 If appropriate, the appointments may initially be made on the Academic Education Pathway (primary contributions to education and scholarship).
 Candidates with a suitable research profile may be appointed to a balanced Education and Research contract.

 Candidates should be able to demonstrate suitable subject expertise to teach on a part of the BPS core curriculum.
 We particularly welcome interest from candidates qualified to offer projects and teach in one of the following areas: Research Methods; Cognitive Psychology; Biological Psychology; Social Psychology.